 If the student is unable to complete this course, it is his/her responsibility to formally withdraw from the course.
 The student may do so through the Registrar's Office after obtaining the necessary signatures.
 Consents for withdrawal and all necessary signatures may be obtained in the Math Department Office, GAB 435.
-The last day to drop a class with an automatic "W" is Tuesday, October 5.
-The last day to drop a class with an automatic "W" is averaged into your GPA as an "F." If the student does not properly withdraw from the course but stops attending, s/he will receive a performance grade, usually an F.
+The last day to drop a class with an automatic "W" is Friday, Feb 25.
+The last day to drop a class with an automatic "W" is Tuesday, March 29.
+"WF" is averaged into your GPA as an "F." If the student does not properly withdraw from the course but stops attending, s/he will receive a performance grade, usually an F.